modyo/modyo-docs/docs/en/dynamic/architecture.md

 In addition, the decoupled architecture based on micro frontends and microservices also allows greater independence between development teams, since each team can focus on their specific service or UI component without having to worry about the rest of the system.
 This makes collaboration easier and accelerates the development process.

-Modyo Dynamic is implemented on industry-recognized technologies that minimize vendor lock-in and ensure the future maintainability of the code, such as React for frontend experiences and Spring Boot for backend integrations.
+Dynamic Framework is implemented on industry-recognized technologies that minimize vendor lock-in and ensure the future maintainability of the code, such as React for frontend experiences and Spring Boot for backend integrations.

 ### Integration to Core Systems